Hastings Lotto player wins $500,000

 AdvertisementAdvertise with NZME.

+Greenmeadows New World has previously sold an $800,000 Strike Four ticket in July last year and a $1mLotto First Division winning ticket in June last year.

+Meanwhile, a lucky Strike player from Timaru will also be celebrating after winning $300,000 with Strike Four.
+The winning Strike Four ticket was sold at New World Timaru.

-Anyone who bought their ticket from the above store should check their ticket as soon as possible in-store, online at mylotto.co.nz, or through the Lotto NZ App.
+Anyone who bought their ticket from any of the above stores should check their ticket as soon as possible in-store, online at mylotto.co.nz, or through the Lotto NZ App.

-With 100% of Lotto NZ's profits supporting thousands of great causes each year, every time you play one of Lotto NZ's games, you're a Kiwi helping other Kiwis.
+With 100 per cent of Lotto NZ's profits supporting thousands of great causes each year, every time you play one of Lotto NZ's games, you're a Kiwi helping other Kiwis.